Life in a Far Northern Town

 Hunger.

 Halloween, smack dab in the middle of bear season, is an event like none other.
-Residents circle the town in their vehicles and helicopters circle above to ensure that the children can safely go door-to-door after dark.
-Common sense would have kids avoid costumes that resemble their hungry neighbours.
+Residents circle the town in their vehicles while helicopters circle above to ensure that the children can safely go door-to-door after dark.
+Common sense would have kids avoid costumes that resemble their hungry neighbours, and dressing up as a ghost is not recommended because it blends into the white background.

 And journeys into open spaces are done under the watchful eye of someone with a rifle who knows how to use it.